-- The Chief Health Officer has lifted the advice for temporary relocation of vulnerable groups in the southern parts of Morwell, so they can now plan to return to their homes and workplaces. - This advice is based on an improvement in air quality as monitored by the Environment Protection Authority (EPA) and confirmation from the Fire Services Commissioner that the fire is contained. - The Community Health Assessment Centre will continue to operate in Morwell at least until 30 March to provide support to the community through basic health checks and advice. - The Environment Protection Authority (EPA) will continue to monitor air quality. - The focus is now on supporting the Morwell community to clean-up homes and workplaces with assistance and information available through the Department of Human Services and the City of Latrobe. - While the ash and ash residue are non-toxic, clean-up activities may aggravate pre-existing conditions such as asthma, so encourage patients in these groups to access support available and avoid unnecessary exertion or exposure to ash deposits.
+- The Chief Health Officer has lifted the advice for temporary relocation of vulnerable groups in the southern parts of Morwell, so they can now plan to return to their homes and workplaces. - This advice is based on an improvement in air quality as monitored by the Environment Protection Authority (EPA) and confirmation from the Fire Services Commissioner that the fire is contained. - The Community Health Assessment Centre will continue to operate in Morwell at least until 30 March to provide support to the community through basic health checks and advice. - The Environment Protection Authority (EPA) will continue to monitor air quality. - The focus is now on supporting the Morwell community to clean-up homes and workplaces with assistance and information available through the Department of Human Services and the City of Latrobe. - While the ash is not a health concern, clean up activities can potentially stir up ash material.
+Ash particles although too big to be breathed into the lungs, are a nuisance and may irritate the eyes, nose or throat.
+Ash is also mildy irritating to the skin.